Paying Early Over Christmas & New Year

 The exception is where the paid in advance period spans the end of the year.

-If this is the case, you need to submit a pay runs for the period and the year in which they fall.
+If this is the case, you need to submit a pay runs for the periods in the year in which they fall.

 Exceptions for Bank Holidays

-If your scheduled payment date falls on a bank holiday then you are permitted to make the payment the day before.
+If your scheduled payment date falls on a bank holiday then you are permitted to make the payment on the nearest bank day before the public holiday.

 So if your scheduled payment date was the 1st of January then you can make the payment on the day before (31st December) and still submit the pay run as Period 1 of the correct year.